Ferguson in Focus How the tragedy of a police shooting became a national industry.

 “All I want tomorrow is peace while we lay our son to rest.
 Please, that’s all I ask,” Michael Brown’s father pleaded on August 25 as the protests and hype continued to grow.
 More than 4,000 people attempted to attend his son’s funeral, with the church only accommodating 2,500.
 The same day, The New York Times wrote a profile of Michael Brown stating that he was “no angel.”
 The same day, $400,000 was raised for the defense of Darren Wilson, whose identity as the shooter had been revealed.

-There would never be a trial for Wilson, but Michael Brown was put on trial the moment he was killed—or alternatively, as for any black man in America, the moment he was born.
+There would never be a trial for Wilson, but Michael Brown was put on trial the moment he was killed—or alternatively, as for any Black man in America, the moment he was born.

 In August, the Ferguson protests attracted thousands of people who descended on the small suburb with independent, often conflicting, agendas.
 Black rights activists ranging from celebrities like Al Sharpton to ordinary concerned citizens came to show solidarity with the community.
 Leftist groups like the Revolutionary Communist Party declared Ferguson their cause and passed out fliers encouraging citizens to overthrow the powers that be.
 Medics who had served in war zones arrived to train citizens on how to respond to tear gas.
-Religious figures ranging from the Nation of Islam to Tibetan monks flooded the streets, along with anarchists, libertarians, Democrats, NGO workers, gun rights activists, human rights activists, white supremacists and members of Anonymous.
+Religious figures ranging from the Nation of Islam to Tibetan monks flooded the streets, along with anarchists, libertarians, Democrats, NGO workers, gun rights activists, human rights activists, White supremacists, and members of Anonymous.
 At times the St. Louis Arch felt like a giant magnet pulling in every fringe group in America.

 And then, in September, it stopped.
 The media, who at a protest I attended in August outnumbered protesters by roughly 20 to one, closed the book on Ferguson, and headed home.
-A dazed St. Louis returned to its regularly scheduled programing, with new wounds of civil rights violations joining the old and pervasive problems of poverty and eroded opportunity.
+A dazed St. Louis returned to its regularly scheduled programming, with new wounds of civil rights violations joining the old and pervasive problems of poverty and eroded opportunity.

 In the weeks to follow, a core group of protesters emerged, taking to the streets day and night, often assembling in front of the Ferguson police department to march to cries of “Hands Up!
 Don’t Shoot!”
 St. Louis had already seen a number of protests before the summer of 2014: for an increased minimum wage, for better schools, and for Palestinian rights, among other things.
 These causes, along with gay and lesbian rights—an issue important to LGBT protesters and their supporters—were incorporated into the Ferguson movement.
 A network of largely underfunded NGOs already existed in St. Louis, and some of the newer protest leaders were absorbed into those organizations.
 But mostly protests remained loose and leaderless, with many still struggling to recover from the trauma of August.
 Protesters began talking about having PTSD, a condition still widely discussed—though often not remedied—in St. Louis today.

 On August 9, people had worried that Michael Brown would be forgotten.
 By September, it was clear no one would ever forget Brown, but what legacy his death would leave was in question.
 The geography of St. Louis is carved with fault lines—as in local leaders repeatedly claiming nothing that happens within the lines of their municipality is their fault.
 Ferguson’s mayor recused himself from responsibility and denied the suburb had a race problem.
-Officials from St. Louis county and city feuded so heatedly their Twitter exchanges wound up in the gossip pages of Buzzfeed.
+Officials from St. Louis County and city feuded so heatedly their Twitter exchanges wound up in the gossip pages of Buzzfeed.
 St. Louis, an insular region, was suddenly everybody’s business, and Ferguson was the cause to which quarreling parties wanted to lay claim.

 As St. Louis officials feuded, St. Louis citizens waited.
 In August, it was announced that Wilson’s case would be heard by a grand jury overseen by controversial prosecutor Bob McCulloch.
 This decision was protested by activists concerned that McCulloch, whose father was a policeman who had been killed in the line of duty, and who had himself overseen numerous cases where police who killed citizens walked, was too biased to present the evidence objectively.
 Governor Nixon was asked by protesters to remove McCulloch but ignored the request.